Response time distribution and outlier analysis

 HTTP 500 error in the

-PHP on FPM pool www service, which can be further analyzed by clicking the Details button.
+PHP on FPM pool www service, which can be further analyzed by selecting Details.

 As you can see, outlier analysis, enabled by Dynatrace response-time distribution analysis, reveals which types of requests have the largest impact on each service’s overall response time.
 Outlier analysis also helps you understand the correlation between specific errors and response times.